Skip to main content

 This Volunteers’ Week, we’re celebrating all our incredible volunteers and their amazing contributions towards supporting people in fuel poverty.

-The Centre for Sustainable Energy (CSE) is lucky enough to have around 25 volunteers who support our work across the organisation.
 This year, our volunteers attended 48 events, reaching over 400 clients and engaging in a range of in-depth conversations.

 Our volunteers undertake a variety of important tasks, including assisting with home visits and energy advice, attending events to promote our services, and providing administrative support.
 In the last year alone, we have delivered six training sessions for our volunteers to make sure they have the confidence and knowledge to support us in these tasks.
 As a result of this, over the past 12 months our volunteers have supported our advisors on 100 home visits, providing crucial assistance to those who need it.